lnqs/knoepfe/README.md

 - Several integrated widgets
 - OBS integration including
     - Showing and changing if stream is running
-    - Showing and recording if stream is running
+    - Showing and changing if recording is running
     - Showing current scene
     - Switching between scenes
 - Multiple pages to switch between
-- Configuring device brightness and hardware polling interval
+- Configuring device's brightness and hardware polling interval
 - Automatic sleeping if device isn't used with the possibility for widgets to prevent this (i.e. while OBS is running)

 ## Installation